locvx1234/Linux-Tutorial/content/cluster-basics.md

 Typically, services in a high availability cluster maintain data integrity as one cluster member takes over control of a service from another cluster member.
 Node failures in a high availability cluster are not visible from clients outside the cluster.

-In the Linux world, there are many cluster tools.
+In the Linux world, there are many cluster tools to achieve High Availability of a resource.
 The most used is **Pacemaker**.
 A cluster configured with Pacemaker comprises separate component daemons that monitor cluster membership, scripts that manage the services, and resource management subsystems that monitor the resources.
 The following components form the Pacemaker architecture:

 1. **Cluster Information Base**: the Pacemaker information daemon distributes and synchronizes the cluster configuration and status information from the Designated Coordinator (DC) of the cluster to all other cluster members.
 The DC is one cluster member designated to store the cluster state.
 2. **Cluster Resource Management Daemon**: cluster resources managed by this component can be queried by client systems, moved, instantiated, and changed when needed.
 Each cluster node also includes a local resource manager daemon that acts as an interface between Cluster Resource Manager daemon and the resource itself.
 The local resource manager passes commands from Cluster Resource Manager to agents, such as starting and stopping and relaying resurce status information.
 3. **Fencing Manager**: often deployed in conjunction with a power supply switch, this component acts as a cluster resource in Pacemaker that processes fence requests, forcefully powering down nodes and removing them from the cluster to ensure data integrity.
+Pacemaker use a fencing technique called **STONITH** (Shoot The Other Node In The Head) intended to prevent data corruption caused by faulty nodes in a cluster that are unresponsive but still accessing application data (the so called "Split Brain Scenario").

-####Install and Configure Pacemaker
-We are going to setup a simple HA Cluster based on Pacemaker as following.
+####Install and Configure a simple Cluster
+Pacemaker requires a messaging layer daemon, called Corosync that provides a cluster membership and closed communication model for creating replicated state machines, on top of which Pacemaker can run.
+Corosync can be seen as the underlying system that connects the cluster nodes together, while Pacemaker monitors the cluster and takes action in the event of a failure.
+In addition, we are going to use PCS, a command line interface that interacts with both Corosync and Pacemaker.

 This example will be also used to explain the basic concepts of Linux Clustering.

                                       |
     +----------------------+          |          +----------------------+